Reduction type of smooth quartics: Introduction and main results

 This result over $\C$ is clearly not sufficient for our purposes as we want to deal with fields of arbitrary characteristic and with reduction properties.
 Fortunately, Seshadri in \cite{Se} has generalized the Geometric Invariant Theory (GIT) of Mumford over an arbitrary ring $R$.
 For the convenience of the reader, we include in Section~\ref{sec:appendix} some general results on this topic and proofs we were unable to find in the literature.
 We also prove, under some assumptions on $R$\footnote{the assumptions are satisfied for instance for local rings and rings of integers of global fields.}, that there exists a HSOP over $R$, \ie~a finite list of invariants defined over $R$ being a HSOP after base change to all residue fields of $R$.
 It is a bit of a surprise as one knows that there exist invariants over fields of small characteristics which do not come from reducing invariants in characteristic $0$ (see \cite{basson} for binary forms and remark~\ref{rem:nonlift} for ternary quartics).
-In Theorem~\ref{th:domodp}, we determine an explicit HSOP over $\O$ for ternary quartic forms which depends only on the characteristic of the residue field.
-Notice that, there exists one even over $\Z$ but the degrees may be too large to be practical.
-Still, we show that $\DOv$ always contains a HSOP\footnote{and \emph{not} the Dixmier invariants alone even for some large $p$ like for instance $p=523$.} for $p \geq 7$, and we give\footnote{see the \Magma~\cite{Magma} \href{https://perso.univ-rennes1.fr/christophe.ritzenthaler/programme/reduction-quartics/}{code} used to check this.} analogous lists when the residue field is of characteristic $2$, $3$ and $5$.
-With the normalization of \cite[p.426]{gelfand}, \cite{demazure}, the \emph{discriminant} $D_{27}$ of a ternary quartic is a degree $27$ polynomial with coefficients in $\Z$ and always belongs to our HSOPs (up to a multiplicative unit).
-For instance, it is related to the Dixmier invariant $I_{27}$ by $2^{40} \cdot I_{27}=D_{27}$.
+In principle, one should be able to exhibit a HSOP over $\Z$, but in practice the degrees may be too large to be practical.
+This is why in Theorem~\ref{th:domodp}, we determine explicit HSOP over $\O$ for ternary quartic forms which depend only on the characteristic of the residue field.
+This is achieved in all characteristics but $3$, for which we only have a conjectural HSOP. (see Theorem~\ref{th:domod3}).
+Note also that even for some large characteristics, like $523$, the Dixmier invariants alone may not be a HSOP unlike in characteristic $0$.
+With the normalization of \cite[p.426]{gelfand}, \cite{demazure}, the \emph{discriminant} $D_{27}$ of a ternary quartic is a degree $27$ polynomial with coefficients in $\Z$ and always belongs to our HSOP (up to a multiplicative unit).
+It is related to the Dixmier invariant $I_{27}$ by $2^{40} \cdot I_{27}=D_{27}$.
 A plane quartic $F=0$ over any field is smooth if and only if $D_{27}(F) \ne 0$.

+As we want to deal with valuations of the invariants, we need to introduce the following notation before stating our results.